 Can you print Pantone (PMS) colours

-Yes we can, simply reference it in the notes section once you’ve added your PDF to cart upon finalising your order.
+All Pantone colours will be matched to it’s nearest CMYK equivalent – simply reference any colour codes in the notes section once you’ve added your PDF to cart upon finalising your order.

 Can you print on the inside of your boxes?

 Yep!
 We can print on every square cm of our boxes – inside & out.